Courses

 A study of the practices and methods of municipal governmental accounting encompassing terminology, reporting requirements, recording methods and the uses of funds.

-Design and operate an accounting system using Quickbooks software while following Generally Accepted Accounting Principles.
-Topics include implementing an accounting system for a new company, preparing reports on customer and sales activities, employee and payroll activities and purchase transactions.
+Designing and operating an accounting system using Quickbooks software while following Generally Accepted Accounting Principles.
+Implementing an accounting system for a new company.
+Preparing reports on customer and sales activities, employee and payroll activities, and purchase transactions.

 Designed for students who want to pursue the study of tax accounting or who want to prepare their own individual tax returns.
 Topics include tax filing requirements, gross income, itemized deductions, capital gains and losses.
 Helps to prepare students to meet